Sándor Boldogfai Farkas

-Sándor Boldogfai Farkas (29 July 1907 – 12 November 1970) was a Hungarian sculptor, medalist.
+Sándor Farkas de Boldogfa (29 July 1907 – 12 November 1970) was a Hungarian sculptor, medalist.

 Biography

-Sándor Farkas de Boldogfa (in Hungarian: Boldogfai Farkas Sándor) was born in Turčišće on 1907.
+Sándor Farkas de Boldogfa (in Hungarian: Boldogfai Farkas Sándor) was born in Törökudvar (Turcsiscse, Turčišće), Comital Zala, Royal Hungary in 1907.
 He hailed from the ancient Roman Catholic Hungarian noble family Farkas de Boldogfa from the Zala county.
-His father was Lajos Farkas de Boldogfa (1878–1930), administrator of the lands of Turčišće that belonged to Count Jenő Festetics.
+His father was Lajos Farkas de Boldogfa (1878–1930), administrator of the lands of Törökudvar that belonged to Count Jenő Festetics.
 His mother was Eugenia Margitai (1882–1908).
 His paternal grandparents were Ferenc Farkas de Boldogfa (1838–1908), landowner, Zala county auditor and monetary comptroller of the county, and the noble lady Zsófia Marton de Nemesnép (1842–1900).
 Sándor Boldogfai Farkas had several paternal uncles: vitéz Sándor Farkas de Boldogfa (1880– 1946), colonel of the Kingdom of Hungary, captain of the Order of Vitéz of the county of Zala, knight of the Order of the Iron Crown, and also dr. István Farkas de Boldogfa (1875–1921), jurist of the Kingdom of Hungary, supreme chief magistrate of district of Sümeg (főszolgabíró) in the county of Zala.
 Sándor Boldogfai Farkas' half sister Mária Farkas de Boldogfa married the Hungarian sculptor József Ispánki.

 Sándor studied goldsmithing at the School of Applied Arts between 1921 and 1926, then he continued his studies at the College of Fine Arts between 1927 and 1933.
 His masters were István Csajka and Zsigmond Kisfaludi Strobl.
 In 1926 he was awarded with the Ferenczy István Prize, and in the same year he received the Metropolitan Prize and the Rothermere Prize.
 Between 1931 and 1932 he was teaching assistant to Zsimond Kisfaludi Strobl.
 Between 1932 and 1933 he studied at the Accademia di Belle Arti di Roma with an Italian state scholarship.
 In 1933 he was awarded the Budapest Capital Award for his "Loader" statue.
 In 1942 he and Tibor Gallé opened a free arts school in Budapest.
-Sándor Bodlogfai Farkas married Ilona Nagy in Budapest, but soon divorced.
+Sándor Boldogfai Farkas married the noble lady from Transylvania Julianna Nagy de Szotyor in 1934 on Budapest, daughter of Mozes Nagy de Szotyor (1868–1943), the Calvinist pastor of Turda, and Rozalia Barla.
+Sandor Boldogfai Farkas and Julianna Nagy de Szotyor soon divorced.
 On 6 November 1937 he married the noble lady Erzsébet Csákány de Lécfalva (1908–1970), daughter of Zsigmond Csákány de Lécfalva and Julianna Lányi.